Quasilinear elliptic problem without Ambrosetti-Rabinowitz condition involving a potential in Musielak-Sobolev spaces setting: Introduction

 Problem $(P)$ appears in many branches of mathematical physics and has been studied extensively in recent years.
 From an application point of view, this problem has its backgrounds in such hot topics as image processing, nonlinear electrorheological fluids and elastic mechanics.
 We refer the readers to \cite{Chen,Ruzicka} and the references therein for more background of applications.
 In particular, when $\phi(x,t)=t^{p(x)-2}$, where $p$ is a continuous function on $\overline{\Omega}$ with the condition $\min_{x\in\bar{\Omega}}p(x)>1$, the operator involved in $(P)$ is the $p(x)$-Laplacian operator, i.e. $\Delta_{p(x)}u:=\mbox{div}(|\nabla u|^{p(x)-2}\nabla u)$.
 This differential operator is a natural generalization of the $p$-Laplacian operator $\Delta_{p}u:=\mbox{div}(|\nabla u|^{p-2}\nabla u)$ where $p > 1$ is a real constant.
 Note that the $p(x)$-Laplacian operator possesses more complicated nonlinearities than the $p$-Laplacian operator (for example, it is nonhomogeneous), so more complicated analysis has to be carefully carried out.

 The interest in analyzing this kind of problems is also motivated by some recent advances in the study of problems involving nonhomogeneous operators in divergence form.
-We refer for instance to the results in \cite{Abdou,Silva,H. Toan,X. Fan2,Bin,V,V2,P. Zhao 2}.
+We refer for instance to the results in \cite{Abdou,Silva,Bonanno 1,Bonanno 2,Bonanno 3,Bonanno 4,X. Fan2,Bin,V,V2,P. Zhao 2}.
 The studies for $p(x)$-Laplacian problems have been extensively considered by many researchers in various ways (see e.g. \cite{Abdou,X. Fan 1,Kefi,V2}).
 It should be noted that our problem $(P)$ enables the presence of many other operators such as double-phase and variable exponent double-phase operators.

 Before moving forward, we give a review of some results related to our work.
 We start by the case where the potential $V\equiv 0$ on $\Omega$.
 Fan and Zhang in \cite{X. Fan 1}, proved the existence of a nontrivial solution and obtained infinitely many solutions for a Dirichlet problem involving the $p(x)$-Laplacian operator.
+Mihailescu, Pucci and V. Radulescu in \cite{Borenau}, have studied the question of multiplicity of solutions for a class of anisotropic elliptic equations with variable exponent.
+In the anisotropic setting we also refer the reader to \cite{Pucci1,Pucci2}.
 Cl\'{e}ment, Garc\'{\i}a-Huidobro and Schmitt in \cite{Clément}, established the existence of a nontrivial solution for more general quasilinear equation in the framework of Orlicz-Sobolev spaces, in the case where the function $\phi$ considered in $(P)$ is independent of $x$, i.e. $\phi(x,t)=\phi(t)$.
+Remaining in the Orlicz-Sobolev space setting, Bonanno, Molica Bisci and R\u{a}dulescu in \cite{Bonanno 1,Bonanno 2,Bonanno 3} proved some important results concerning the existence of infinitely many weak solutions for a nonhomogeneous eigenvalue Dirichlet problem (see also \cite{Bonanno 4}).
 Liu and Zhao in \cite{P. Zhao}, obtained the existence of a nontrivial solution and infinitely many solutions for a quasilinear equation related to problem $(P)$ in the framework of Musielak-Sobolev spaces (see also \cite{X. Fan2}).

 In the above mentioned papers, the authors assumed, among other conditions, that the nonlinearity $f$ satisfy to the well-known Ambrosetti-Rabinowitz condition ((A-R) condition for short); which , for the $p$-Laplacian operator, asserts that there exist two constants $M>0$ and $\theta>p$, such that